GazzaBombata/final-project/README.md

 # final-project

-Sure, here's a basic README template for your project.
-You may need to fill in or adjust some details to better fit your project.

-## Description

-This project is a web application built with React and Express.
+This project is a web application built with React and Node.JS/Express.
 It uses a variety of libraries and tools such as Redux, Userfront, Axios, Bcrypt, CORS, date-fns, dotenv, Grommet, JOSE, Multer, MySQL2, polished, React Calendar, React Helmet, React Query, React Redux, React Router DOM, Redux Persist, Sequelize, Styled Components, and UUID.

 ## Installation